Rebo Tchulo

-Deborah Tshimpaka Mulanga (born 5 December 1997), known professionally as Rebo Tchulo, is a Congolese singer-songwriter and dancer.
+Déborah Mulanga Tshimpaka (born 5 December 1997), known professionally as Rebo Tchulo, is a Congolese singer-songwriter and dancer.
 She began her music career as a gospel singer.
-In 2017, Tshimpaka signed a record deal with Ferré Gola's FG Production label.
+In 2017, Mulanga signed a record deal with Ferré Gola's FG Production label.
 She rose to prominence after releasing several hit singles including "Coeur Fragile", "Ni Nani", and "Biloko".

 In 2020, she left FG Production and went on to release her debut single, "Mbote."
-Tshimpaka's subsequent single "Pepele", which premiered on 30 June 2021, amassed over one million views on YouTube within four months.
+Mulanga's subsequent single "Pepele", which premiered on 30 June 2021, amassed over one million views on YouTube within four months.
 In October 2022, she released "Contaminée" and followed it up with "Mukaji Internationale" in March 2023.
 She guest performed on Jules Ysok's single, "Mata Kuna Yo", which garnered over three million YouTube views in a month and debuted in the top 10 most popular Congolese videos on YouTube.
 Her single "Choquer", released on 15 March 2024, peaked at number two among the Congo's most-watched YouTube videos, with 446,000 views in April of that year.
 On 19 January 2025, she signed with Def Jam Africa and released her single "Antidote" on 28 February.

 Early years

-Deborah Tshimpaka Mulanga was born on 5 December 1997, in Kinshasa, a metropolis situated in the western expanse of the Democratic Republic of the Congo (DRC).
+Déborah Mulanga Tshimpaka was born on 5 December 1997, in Kinshasa, a metropolis situated in the western expanse of the Democratic Republic of the Congo.
 Growing up in the challenging and unstable Barumbu commune, she developed a penchant for gospel music and often performed interpretations at a Protestant church.
-Between 2005 and 2008, Tshimpaka began singing in church choirs and soon gained public attention.
+Between 2005 and 2008, Mulanga began singing in church choirs and soon gained public attention.
 In 2015, she became a member of another revivalist congregation, where she was noted for her extravagant outfits.
 However, due to her ostentatious appearance, she was repudiated and later joined Chapelle du Phare church in Kinshasa in 2016.
 There, she participated in several competitions that allowed her to sing with several Congolese singers.